ajay-mall13/two-tier-flask-devops-robust-pipeline/README.md

 - This is a basic setup for demonstration purposes.
 In a production environment, you should follow best practices for security and performance.

 - Be cautious when executing SQL queries directly.
-Validate and sanitize user inputs to prevent vulnerabilities like SQL injection.
+Validate and sanitize user inputs to prevent vulnerabilities like SQL.

 - If you encounter issues, check Docker logs and error messages for troubleshooting.